After trying different z80 assemblers and simulators, I have found a z80 development workflow that works well for me on my mac .

 The z80pack simulator is nice as you can set software breakpoints and manipulate the z80 memory, registers and flags as you step through your code.
 It also has a nice text input and text output interface (using port 1) for debugging output devices.

-I did come across another z80 simulator which looked really nice and with a tty terminal front end to display all the z80 registers, memory, etc, however I couldn’t get it to compile on my mac (suspect its a 64-bit thing), and I didn’t really want to run a seperate virtual linux machine just to run a simulator.
+I did come across another z80 simulator which looked really nice and with a tty terminal front end to display all the z80 registers, memory, etc, however I couldn’t get it to compile on my mac (suspect its a 64-bit thing), and I didn’t really want to run a separate virtual linux machine just to run a simulator.

 4. Upload to EEPROM